Cube steak with mushroom gravy is a hearty and inexpensive family dinner featuring tender seasoned cubed steak smothered in a luxurious brown gravy.

 - 1-2 cups low sodium beef broth (as needed)

 - Salt as needed

-- Add flour, paprika, onion, and garlic powder to a dish and mix to combine.
+- Place flour, paprika, onion, and garlic powder in a dish and mix to combine.

 - Season cube steaks with salt and pepper on both sides and dredge in flour mixture.

 - Heat oil in a large 12" skillet on medium heat.
 Once oil is shimmering add cube steaks and brown on each side.*

 - Once cubed steaks have browned add low sodium beef broth, Worcestershire, soy sauce, and sliced mushrooms.
 Cover and simmer on low for two hours.**

 - After two hours, remove cube steaks from the skillet and set aside.
 Pour remaining liquid and mushrooms through a strainer to separate, reserving the liquid in a bowl.

 - Prepare the gravy by melting butter in the skillet, once melted sprinkle in flour and whisk to combine to form a roux.
 Continue whisking to prevent flour from burning until the mixture begins to darken slightly (2-4 minutes).